materials-data-facility/MID3AS-AM-Challenge/index.md

 ## QUESTIONS & ANSWERS

-<span style="color:#FF2400">Answers that AFRL provides to any questions about the challenges will be posted here.</span>
+<span style="color:#FF2400">Answers that AFRL provided to questions about the challenges have been posted here.</span>

 ### GENERAL